 Because visibility allows you to track what’s happening across the supply chain, it mitigates your risk exposure, and therefore your vulnerability, because your business can act proactively as opposed to reactively.
 Data integration can help spur and expand that visibility, giving you a better view of your supply chain, independent of what applications you use, what technology you use and whom your supply chain partners are.
 As businesses become more global, Farrell says, it behooves companies to implement a platform that addresses the complete supply chain and all of its components.

-“When companies are looking at mitigating risk in the supply chain, using platform solutions that deal with all of the key functions within the supply chain, whether that be trade, storage, transportation management, compliance, overall management (the ability to integrate with SAP or homegrown systems), having visibility over all of that” offers businesses the opportunity to mitigate risk, and deal with the issues around data quality, visibility and people.
+“When companies are looking at mitigating risk in the supply chain, using platform solutions that deal with all of the key functions within the supply chain, whether that be the trade, storage, transportation management, compliance, overall management (the ability to integrate with SAP or homegrown systems), having visibility over all of that” offers businesses the opportunity to mitigate risk, and deal with the issues around data quality, visibility and people.

 However, software and applications are only as good as the way that they are implemented and used.
 According to Farrell, “There are redundancies you need to have in terms of physical data centers and hardware and software.
 If you’re going to effectively manage risk, then you have to know how to do what you do independent of your systems and your data in case your physical assets aren’t available to you.”